SamBelkacem/Ranking-social-media-news-feed/README.md

 </div>

 ## Feature importance

-We computed feature importance to see overall what feature is likely to have an importance when judging the relevance of tweets from users.
+We computed feature importance to see overall what features are likely to have an importance when judging the relevance of tweets by users.

 ![Feature importance](https://github.com/SamBelkacem/Ranking-social-media-news-feed/blob/main/Images/7-%20Feature%20importance.png)